 CS 105 – Introduction to Computing- Non-Tech – Computing as an essential tool of academic and professional activities.
 Functions and interrelationships of computer system components: hardware, systems and applications software, and networks.
 Widely used application packages such as spreadsheets and databases.
 Concepts and practice of programming for the solution of simple problems in different application areas.
 Intended for non-science and non-engineering majors.
-(Can substitute STAT 107 or CS 101 or CS 125 or the ECE 120 & 220 sequence)
+(Can substitute STAT 107 or CS 101, CS 124, CS 125, or the ECE 120 & 220 sequence)

 INFO 202 – Social Aspects of Information Technologies – Explores how information technologies transform society and affect a range of social, political and economic issues from the individual to societal levels.

 CS and ECE majors (including CS + majors), and CS minors need to take INFO 202 and then four additional upper-level courses instead of the usual three.
 These upper-level courses cannot be CS courses, and they typically have a non-technical focus.
 Upper-level courses must be approved by the Informatics Advisor before counting toward the Minor.

-Information System majors (in Gies College of Business) need to take their three upper-level courses from outside Gies College of Business.
-Upper-level courses must be approved by the Informatics Advisor before counting toward the minor.
+Information System majors (in Gies College of Business) may not use BADM courses as their three upper-level electives.
 This only applies to Information System majors, and not the other majors in Gies.

 The School of Information Sciences BSIS majors can NOT declare the Informatics minor due to the extent of overlap.